TheDataLeek/Eris-Cogs/README.md

 ## Event_config
 Short: Configure `on_message` events

-Description: Configure `on_message` events, specifically which servers they appear in, which channels, etc. for Eris Cogs
+Description: Configure `on_message` events, specifically which servers they appear in, which channels, etc. for Eris Cogs.
+By default, global events are on, guild-events are off.
+You'll need to run `[p]econf enable` in the guild you want events to run in.
 ## Facts
 Short: Provide random facts